 Casement windows have single sashes that swing outward, operated by a hand crank on the window frame.
 These windows are unique in that the entire window area can be opened fully, allowing the maximum amount of fresh air in.
 Since the sash presses against the frame when closed, it creates a tight seal, making it the most energy-efficient operable window style.
 Casement windows can also be built as a French-style window with two sashes that meet in the middle.

 Traditional casement windows are opened and closed by simply pushing and pulling the sashes, but modern casement windows are operated using a hand crank.
 In addition to providing easy, one-handed operation, the operating arm also prevents the wind from slamming the windows shut.
 The open sash also works as an excellent breeze catcher if the wind direction is right.

-Dreamstyle Remodeling offers both double hung and casement windows in addition to other Renewal by Andersen replacement window styles.
+Dreamstyle Remodeling offers both double hung and casement windows in addition to other Pella replacement window styles.
 Call us today at (877) 721-1590 or fill out our contact form to schedule a free, no-pressure, in-home consultation.
 We serve many areas in and near Albuquerque.